The recent #MeToo campaign is a reminder of the important role we all have as leaders: building confidence.

 We can’t perhaps always prevent what some stupid colleagues do.
 We won’t be able to anticipate all local rules on hugging, kissing, and back-patting.
 But we can always ask ourselves: does my action build his or her confidence?

-Asking this basic question helps me navigate these fine lines, helps me judge whether a kiss is OK or too much, and helps me find the words when words are easy to get wrong.
+Asking this basic question: “does this action build confidence in someone” helps me navigate these fine lines, helps me judge whether a kiss is OK or too much, and helps me find the words when words are easy to get wrong.

 Do I still screw up?
 Yes, but I’m getting better at it.